-Questions beget more questions, they take me . . . take the baby baboon by the feet and swing thus . . . meaning lies within, nothing but what is meant to be?
-Intentionally, I watch an old film of Jane with her monkeys.
+Take the baby baboon by the feet and swing thus . . . meaning lies within–and it is interesting here how meaning lies.
+Nothing but what is meant to be?
+Intentionally–what is it about intentionality?
+We reduce individuality, thus we make irrelevant the idea of choosing to have done something and having done something without meaning to, without intention.
+They are the same thing to those who seek hegemony, for those ready and willing to berate you, mock you, belittle you, devalue you . . .
+I watch an old film of Jane with her monkeys.
 See Jay watch a film about Jane; see Jane play with her chimps.
-Hypocrite brother, my likeness, this Self of many selves, another and another and another—old monkey me on parade, an image of me I make myself.
+Hypocrite brother, my likeness, you other monkeys.
+I see my Self of many selves, another and another and another—old monkey me on parade, an image of me I make myself.

-The futility of considering anything other than what we should do to others before they get to do anything to us has preoccupied our minds as of late.
-No old barking Nazis banging on your door, received ideas in our new historicism leave us prey to inundation by recurring tides.
-Without color or religion, we would still have slaves—Minstrel Shows in Rap—Neo fascists now are everywhere, everywhere multicultural and diverse, almost assuredly democratic under the new social media ethos.
-Do unto others before they do unto you.
+The futility of considering anything other than what we should do to others before they get to do anything to us has preoccupied our minds as of late–adversaries, adversaries, adversaries . . . yet, no old barking Nazis banging on your door, just the received ideas in our new historicism leaving us prey to one inundation after another by tides recurring after tides, after tides, waves in, wakes out.